 ABOUT THE OWNER

-Jonas Sandström, a Swedish entrepreneur, came to South Africa in 2002 and fell immediately in love with the weather, the people and that intrepid mountain, Cape Towns’ Table Mountain.
-He bought his first guesthouse shortly before returning to Sweden that same year and carefully and lovingly renovated it to high Swedish standards with an African touch.
-Bickley House as it was called, was the first house built in the area of Sea Point and was originally a hunting lodge with a stable, at that time situated a little outside the city.
+Jonas Sandström, a Swedish entrepreneur, came to South Africa in 2002 and immediately fell in love with the weather, the people and the ever-watchful Table Mountain.
+It should come as no surprise then that before returning to Stockholm he purchased a guesthouse and renovated it to high Swedish standards with an African touch/

-Five years later, it was time for the next guesthouse, this time in Green Point, a few minutes drive from Sea Point, Cape Town.
-Antrim Villa was also rich in history as an old Victorian house from the 1880s.
+Five years later, it was time for the next guesthouse, and Antrim Villa was also rich in history as an old Victorian house from the 1880s.
 The interiors were decidedly Scandi-African and the garden boasted palm trees, lemon trees and shady spots for relaxation.

-Both hotels were featured in several international design magazines and books and were successfully run with the help of his loyal right-hand woman, Joy Daniels, for several years until both hotels were sold and it was time for another project.
+Both properties were featured in several international design magazines and books and were successfully run with the help of his loyal right-hand woman, Joy Daniels, for several years until both hotels were sold and it was time for another project.

-Jonas now lives most of the year in South Africa except for the European summer months when he returns to run Koloni Restaurant in Skansen together with his husband Martin.
-In South Africa, he mixes city and country life and stays either in his apartment in Cape Town CBD or spend time with his mother who lives in the quaint town of Darling (spontaneous and brave like him, she moved to South Africa at the ripe age of 70!) who lives in the lovely town of Darling, an hour north of Cape, play with his dogs and relax.
+Jonas now lives most of the year in South Africa, except for the European summer months when he returns to run Koloni Restaurant in Skansen together with his partner Martin.
+In South Africa, he mixes city and country life and stays either in his apartment in Cape Town CBD or spends time with his mother who lives in the quaint town of Darling (spontaneous and brave like him, she moved to South Africa at the ripe age of 70).